📄 Renewing your California EMT Card

 Live with Roommates

 Rent a single room instead of an entire apartment, or explore co-living spaces for even cheaper options.
 I personally lived with five people in a three-bedroom apartment for three years while in school.
-Wasn’t the most glamorous, but it saved me a ton of money.
+It wasn't the most glamorous, but it saved me a ton of money.

 Alternate Transportation Methods